Human Resource Services

 1. 1Q: Does the Family & Medical Leave Act guarantee paid time off?

-1A: The FMLA statute only mandates that employers provide unpaid leave to eligible employees; however, UNI Policy 4.49 requires employees to use paid leave accruals prior to taking unpaid FMLA leave.
+1A: The FMLA statute only mandates that employers provide unpaid leave to eligible employees; however, UNI Policy 4.49 requires employees to use accrued paid time off prior to taking unpaid FMLA leave.

 2. 2Q: I have been at UNI for a year but I only work part-time.
 Am I eligible for FMLA leave?

-2A: To be eligible for FMLA, you must have worked at least 1,250 hours during the 12 months prior to the start of your need for leave.
-This requirement equates to approximately a 60% work schedule.
+2A: To be eligible for FMLA, you must have worked at least 1,250 hours during the 12 months prior to the start of your need for leave, which equates to approximately a 60% work schedule.
+You should contact HRS with questions regarding your eligibility for FMLA leave entitlement.

 3. 3Q: I work only during the academic year when classes are in session.
 How does FMLA leave apply if my absence starts or ends when classes are not in session and I am not required to report to work?

 3A: Any break in your normal work schedule of one week or more when you would not otherwise be expected to report to work, does not count against your FMLA entitlement.
-You also would not be required to use paid leave accruals during that time.
+You also would not be required to use accrued paid time off during that time.

 4. 4Q: If there is a paid holiday during my FMLA leave is that day counted as part of my leave?

-4A: If a holiday falls during a week of continuous FMLA leave, the full week is still counted as FMLA leave; however, you are not required to use paid sick leave accruals for the holiday.
+4A: If a holiday falls during a week of continuous FMLA leave, the full week is still counted as FMLA leave; however, you are not required to use paid sick time off for the holiday.

 5. 5Q: Do I have to give UNI my medical records in order for FMLA leave to be approved?